LG Chocolate Platinum (KE800): Design

 The phone is a glossy black color, constructed of plastic; when slid up, the phone reveals a keypad alternating from black to gray, in a checkered pattern.
 The phone retains the same red heat-sensitive controls as the original LG Chocolate.
 There is a small metallic bar underneath the screen and above the directional controls that reads "Chocolate", "Black Label", or "Limited Edition".
 The rear of the phone has a loudspeaker and the battery and battery cover.
 Under the slide there is a camera with flash and a self-portrait mirror.

+Under the screen wer five touch and heat-sensitive navigation buttons, which glowed red upon activation.

 The retail box shares the same color scheme as the phone inside – yellow-gold and black (Gold Edition) or grey-silver and black (Platinum Edition).
 It is similar to the box of the other Black Label series handsets.